cloudfoundry-incubator/kubecf/doc/dev/minikube.md

 #### Ingress

-By default the cluster is exposed through its kubernetes services.
+By default, the cluster is exposed through its Kubernetes services.

 To use the NGINX ingress instead, it is necessary to:

-  - Install and configure the Nginx Ingress Controller.
+  - Install and configure the NGINX Ingress Controller.
-  - Configure kubecf to use ingress.
+  - Configure Kubecf to use the ingress controller.

 This has to happen before deploying kubecf.